Reviews & Ratings

 Pros

-- Progressive geometry with steep seat tube angles and long reach for forward positioning
+- Aggressive, forward-leaning geometry with steep seat tube angle and long reach (especially in larger sizes) is praised for enabling an aero position.

-- Good value compared to similar aero frames from Western brands
+- Good value for money compared to Western aero frames with similar aggressive geometry.

 Cons